Last Updated on 19.5.23 by David Rogers

 Effective policies are instrumental in preventing and addressing workplace bullying.
 Policies should be concise, accessible, and easily understood by all employees.
 By avoiding lengthy and complex documents, organisations can ensure that employees are aware of their rights and responsibilities regarding bullying.
 Simplified policies are more likely to be read, internalised, and effectively enforced.

 Remaining vigilant and actively engaging with teams is paramount in addressing bullying issues promptly.
 Employers should establish open lines of communication with employees, encouraging them to report any concerns or potential issues.
 By promptly investigating and resolving incidents, organisations can create an atmosphere of trust and demonstrate their commitment to eradicating bullying in the workplace.

 The “Banter” Defence

 One important red flag identified during the meeting was employees attempting to justify their actions as “just banter.”
 This defence should raise alarm bells for both employees and employers.
 Genuine banter is typically lighthearted and consensual, whereas using it as an excuse to mask bullying behaviours is unacceptable.
 Employers should be aware of this tactic and ensure that any attempt to dismiss bullying as mere banter is thoroughly investigated and appropriately addressed.

 Failing to address workplace bullying can have severe consequences, resulting in the departure of valuable employees while enabling toxic behaviours to persist.
 The HR Junction meeting emphasised the need for leadership commitment, comprehensive manager training, clear policies, ongoing vigilance, and the rejection of the banter defence.
 By implementing these insights, organisations can cultivate a safe and respectful work environment conducive to employee well-being and productivity.

-For more information on HR Junction you can contact our Employment Law Team on 0161 930 5151
+For further information on HR Junction, please contact Gorvins’ Employment Law Team at 0161 930 5151.